-Solution?
+The solution?
 Make your own cream of mushroom sauce, sauté some fresh onions, and toast up a crunchy breadcrumb topping.
 I promise it’s not that much more time-intensive than opening cans.
 And so, so worth it.
+I mean, when you’re eating green bean casserole, don’t you actually want to taste the green beans?
+And how fresh and delicious they are?
+And don’t you want to still get a little bit of a crunch instead of just a soggy mess?
+I thought so.

 Though if you want to be really specific, this isn’t actually a green bean casserole.
-It’s a haricot vert casserole.
+It’s a haricot vert casserole made in a skillet.
 But you can totally use regular green beans with no problem; you might just want to boil them for a little while longer.
 Unless you’re like me and you love a super al dente green bean!

-To be clear, I totally understand if you would prefer to serve the traditional green bean casserole at your dinner.
+To be clear, I totally understand if you would prefer to serve the traditional green bean casserole at your Thanksgiving dinner.
 I am all about Thanksgiving traditions and it’s pretty rare for us to introduce a new dish to our dinner table on the big day.
-I use this time of year to discover new dishes that I can enjoy around the holiday.
-This skillet green bean casserole is a recipe I’d make for any dinner during the cold weather months.
+Instead, I use this time of year to discover new dishes that I can enjoy around the holidays and this skillet green bean casserole is a recipe I’d make for any dinner during the cold weather months.

-I haven’t even mentioned that it’s healthier than your average green bean casserole!
+Oh wait, I haven’t even mentioned that it’s healthier than your average green bean casserole!
 Way healthier.
 And I think way tastier, too.
+I’m so excited that healthier green bean casserole is possible!

 And because this recipe makes a fairly decent amount of green beans (especially if you’re not serving it for a crowd and just have one other person in your household), you’ll have leftovers for day.
 While you may not think green bean casserole is a very appropriate breakfast food, I’m here to tell you it is.
 Especially when you put a poached egg (or sunny-side up) egg on top.

-Time really needs to slow down so I can spend more of it enjoying dishes like this one.
-And stop being sad that I didn’t discover this in the first seven years of my life..
+Time really needs to slow down so I can spend more of it enjoying dishes like this healthier green bean casserole.
+And stop being sad that I didn’t discover this in the first seven years of my life.
+Boo.

 Are you a Thanksgiving traditionalist or do you serve new dishes at your table each year?